Should you go to grad or professional school?

 Choosing to continue your education beyond the bachelor's degree is a big investment of time and financial commitment for you.
-The best decisions are made with full information from multiple sources.
-In Career and Professional Development, we provide information sources and events to help you learn more.
-We are also available to advise you as you engage in this decision-making process, and we can steer you toward research sources that may help you.
+To make the best decision for yourself, seek full information from multiple sources.
+In Career and Professional Development, we provide information sources and advising to support you in this decision-making process.

 - Educational requirements to enter the line of work

 - Additional requirements — certification, licensure, etc.

 - Settings in which people do the job

 - Characteristics of people who are successful in the work

 - Research sources: career research and job market information resources.